LondonHackspaceAI/common/Plans.md

   always give access to recent stuff, and Jasper prefers it from an admin point of view)

+* May 8: decision to have at most one meeting per week.
+Look out for possibilities of working individually or in subgroups and then present the results, to progress a bit faster.

 ## Next steps

-* install Debian on the Borg
+* install Debian and Julia on the Borg (Christian)

+* Meeting on Fri May 13 7pm.
+Bob will present do a short older presentation on Julia.
+We'll experiment with Julia on the Borg over ssh from our laptops.

 * install [Torch](http://torch.ch/) on the Debian on the Borg?
 (Bob has been using it.)
 Figure out why it doesn't use the available